stevebuik/Graphvizforce-Lightning/doc/development.md

 Now you can refresh the Test app or the full app to see your new code in action.

+You should also enable *Debug Mode* for Lightning Components to see the extra checks done for the components at runtime.

 ## Description of Files and Directories

 This project uses SFDX for all stages.